-Blackboard - The goal of this assignment is for students to finish the course with a portable, accessible resource file which contains helpful information that they can reference and share whenever needed as a TVI.
+Digital Resource File (46 points).
+The goal of this assignment is for students to finish the course with a portable, accessible resource file which contains helpful information that they can reference and share whenever needed as a TVI.
 You will present your Resource File to your classmates on the final night of class.
 Detailed instructions and a grading rubric are available in Blackboard.